rehierl/node-tree-outliner/about-h1-h6.md

 * a less important heading follows a more important one.
 * a more important heading follows a less important one.

-Unfortunately, HTML-4 does not explicitly define the intended semantics.
+Unfortunately, HTML-4 does not explicitly define the semantics associated with a heading's level value:

 <!-- ####################################################################### -->
 ## HTML-4 example fragment